MassMesh/autoygg/SPEC.md

   * ACL Check Routine:
     * If acl entry exists for client IP with Access: false
       * Return access error
-    * If AllowlistEnabled=true and acl entry does not exist for client IP with Access: true
+    * If AccessListEnabled=true and acl entry does not exist for client IP with Access: true
       * Return access error

 # Client Operating Model